enriquepablo/terms/godel/godel20.md

 canonical 0 encoding, that can be produced and understood by humans, and convene here that when we denote a Turing machine by some letter, we are referring to its canonical encoding.
-We do not attach any special property to the canonical encoding, appart from the fact that we can understand them and produce them.
+We do not attach any special property to the canonical encoding, apart from the fact that we can understand them and produce them from our informal definitions.

 Now we define a new type of Turing machine, C<sup>k</sup> for compiler, that will take the canonical encoding of any Turing machine, and output the same Turing machine